Corridor Brewery & Provisions is a craft brewery and restaurant in Chicago’s

 beer program consists of an ever-changing draft list with styles ranging from Double Dry Hopped IPAs to funk-forward saisons and other experimental styles.
 Our beers are only available at the brewery in West Lakeview, and to-go in 32oz crowlers and 64oz growlers.

-Our kitchen's focus is on simple, but delicious and locally sourced food with the wonderful beer being brewed under the same roof.
+on simple, but delicious and locally sourced food meant to pair with the wonderful beer being brewed under the same roof.
 Corridor is the brainchild of Greg Shuff and his team at

 DryHop Brewers, a brewpub in East Lakeview that opened in 2013.
 Owner Greg Shuff